-Course information:
+Course Information:

-Math 2156B: Mathematical Structures II, January-April 2023
+Math 2156B: Mathematical Structures II, January-April 2024

-Section 001: In-person lectures, MWF 10:30-11:20am, Natural Science Centre, Room 7
+Section 001: In-person lectures, Mon, Wed, Fri 10:30-11:20am, Middlesex College 108

-List of Prerequisites: Mathematics 2155F/G.
+List of Prerequisites: Math 2155F/G

-Unless you have either the requisites for this course or written special permission from your dean to enroll in it, you may be removed from this course and it will be deleted from your record.
+Unless you have either the requisites for this course or written special permission from your Dean's Designate (Department/Program Counsellors and Science Academic Counselling) to enroll in it, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.